Missouri Sen. McCaskill battles to survive in red state

-JEFFERSON CITY, MO (AP) -- Democratic Sen. Claire McCaskill has survived near-political death before in increasingly Republican Missouri.
+JEFFERSON CITY, MO (AP) -- Democratic Sen. Claire McCaskill has survived political near-death before in increasingly Republican Missouri.
 Voters on Tuesday will decide whether to re-elect her over young challenger Josh Hawley, who is backed by President Donald Trump in a hotly contested race with national implications.

 McCaskill embarrassed Republicans in 2012 when she used what she called "reverse psychology" by running ads in the Republican primary decrying the conservative resume of the weakest candidate, Rep. Todd Akin.
 He won and went on to lose to McCaskill in the general election after saying women's bodies can prevent pregnancy in cases of "legitimate rape."